 - Enables you to create unlimited tables.

 - Supports up to five plans per table.

 - Provides a custom CSS section to tweak your table’s style.

 - Lets you insert tables almost anywhere on your site using shortcodes.

 The plugin’s free version should be enough for most cases; however, there’s also a premium version starting at $5 per month, which offers additional functionality such as themes for your tables, and the ability to add tooltips for your lists of features.

 How to create WordPress pricing tables (in 5 steps)

 Before we dive into the how-to, you should take a moment to outline the key information that will go into your pricing table.
-Some of this will depend on your business’ own pricing model, but there are plenty of quality guides available to help you if you need it.
+Some of this will depend on your own business’ pricing model, but most businesses stand to benefit from using a tiered pricing strategy.
 Here’s a brief checklist to help you through the process:

 - Figure out a name for each plan.